BenBBear/cse118-218-fa15_Team05/README.md

 An application that runs using Kinect v1.
 We track a user’s sitting posture and related habits during work, to give real time healthy advice and warning, and statistical health report.

-I. Setting Up the Environment You have two hardware components to integrate: Microsoft Kinect and EyeTribe eye tracker
+I. Setting Up the Kinect v1 in a Windows8 Surface Pro

 a) Setting up Kinect v1